miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 done.
 Pipulate would have had to have been ***so much better*** than I had the time and motivation to make it... at the time... with the (now despised) tech available.

+Well, it's time to bring your own server again separate from Jupyter.
+I wrote about that ad nauseam by now.
+I cracked the code.
+It's best served with nix, but there is a GNU verion of the fix called guix on the way, but it doesn't have Mac-friendly powerhouses making installers for it the way Deterministic Systems does for nix.
+And so for now, nix.
+But I'm confident all cross-platform scripts with be readily portable to guix in the future with a little AI help once Mac support for guix matures.
+OMG, so many subtopics in this discussion.
+All to work up the clarity and the motivation to work on the new Pipualte pipeline tech.
+Workflows that shove the complexity to just the right places.
+Simple text files for complex automations.
+Unix pipe inspired, HTMX and SQLite enabled, and ultimately FastHTML scaffolding and glue.